Living in Stevenage

 Transport links analysis

-Stevenage has good public transport links, with regular services connecting the area to major employment centres and neighbouring towns.
+Stevenage benefits from outstanding public transport connectivity, making it easy to reach central London, major airports, and neighbouring areas without a car.
 The nearest railway station is Stevenage, providing regular services to surrounding areas.
 Transport connectivity data is sourced from NaPTAN, the official UK database of public transport access points.

 For commuters, Stevenage offers strong connectivity.
 Regular rail services connect the area to major employment centres, and bus routes serve local destinations.

 Impact on property values: Transport links are one of the strongest predictors of property prices.
 Areas within walking distance of a station typically command a premium of 10-15% over areas further away.
-The good transport connectivity in Stevenage provides solid support for property values.
+The excellent transport links in Stevenage are a key factor supporting its property values.

 Living in Stevenage — lifestyle and amenities

-Stevenage is a mid-sized commuter town in East with a population of around 88,720.
+Stevenage is a mid-sized parish in East with a population of around 88,720.
 The area has a good range of local amenities including shops, restaurants, and leisure facilities.

 Who lives in Stevenage?
 The affordable property prices make this area popular with first-time buyers, young families, and those looking for better value.
 It often attracts buyers priced out of more expensive neighbouring areas.